dsavransky/grading/README.md

 nprobs = 3 #number of problems in assignment c.setupPrivateHW(assignmentNum,nprobs)

-#or, let's say you're a weirdo who only wants a single grade for the whole assignment, and wants the students to grade themselves out of 10,9,7,5,3, exclusively.
-Then the last line becomes:
+#or, let's say you're a weirdo who only wants a single grade for the whole assignment,
+#and wants the students to grade themselves out of 10,9,7,5,3, exclusively.
+#Then the last line becomes:
 c.setupPrivateHW(assignmentNum,0,scoreOptions=[10,9,7,5,3])
 ```

 After executing (assuming no errors), you should see a new survey in Qualtrics with the name "Coursename HW?
 Self-Grade", and a personalized link should be injected into the comments for each student in the original assignment.

+If your course roster has changed, be sure to run `c.updateCourseMailingList()` prior to `setupPrivateHW`.